Two trips for 2022:

 - All Tashkent airport transfers

-- Train travel between Tashkent and Samarkand, Samarkand
+- Fast-Train travel in modern carriages between Tashkent and Samarkand, Samarkand and Bukhara, and Bukhara to Khiva.

 - Transfers Samarkand railway station to downtown.